ironsyde/ironsyde.github.io/_posts/2018-07-25-starter-code.md

+---
+layout: post
-# Using Reddit's API for Predicting Comments
+title: Using Reddit's API for Predicting Comments
+date: 2018-06-05
+publish: true
+---
+My model for predicting whether a Reddit post will elicit an above-average number of comments, based on data scraped from thousands of Reddit posts.

 ## Executive Summary: